 Is there a state income tax when selling a house in Texas?

-No, Texas does not impose a state income tax on the sale of homes.
-However, you should be aware of federal capital gains tax and other local taxes which may apply.
+There’s no state income tax on house sales in Texas.
+However, be aware of the federal capital gains tax and any local taxes.

 What is the primary residence exclusion on taxes?